hltcoe/docker-nltk/README.md

 ### Top-level composite analytic

 This container also implements the *Annotator* interface, but it's only job is to accept minimal Communications (e.g. where only the *text* field is filled in) and pass them through the other containers in the appropriate order.
-We'll only expose this top-level container to the users, and so from their perspective it appears like a single analytic that provides four types of annotation.
+We'll only expose this top-level container as a service, and so from other applications' perspectives it appears like a single analytic that provides four types of annotation.

+Finally, there is a trivial web interface with a text box for the user to submit communications to the pipeline and display all named entities it finds.

 ## Building pipeline